syncfusion-content/wpf-docs/wpf/Hub-Tile/Themes.md

 # Themes in HubTile and PulsingTile

-HubTile and PulsingTile supports various themes which can be applied using [SfSkinManager](https://help.syncfusion.com/wpf/themes/getting-started) and also provides support to create custom theme using [theme studio](https://help.syncfusion.com/wpf/themes/theme-studio).
+Hub Tile and Pulsing Tile supports various themes which can be applied using [SfSkinManager](https://help.syncfusion.com/wpf/themes/getting-started) and also provides support to create custom theme using [theme studio](https://help.syncfusion.com/wpf/themes/theme-studio).

 ## Themes using SkinManager

-The appearance of HubTile and PulsingTile control can be customized by using [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html).
+The appearance of Hub Tile and Pulsing Tile control can be customized by using [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html).
 You can find the list of available  themes and the assemblies needs to be referred in the below documentation [link](https://help.syncfusion.com/wpf/themes/getting-started).

 Below example explains how to apply blend theme for HubTile and PulsingTile using `SfSkinManager` in an existing application.